VikramKNall/Getting-and-Cleaning-Data---Course-Project/CODEBOOK.md

-This code book summarizes the resulting data fields in tidy.txt
+This code book summarizes for tidy.txt

 subject – ID of test subject